Principal Investigator

 Ziyue Zhu

-In her free time, she enjoys hanging out with friends, exploring new places, reading, and watching films.
+In her free time, she enjoys spending time with family and friends, singing, playing guitar and doing music production.

 Santie Mckenzie